postsharp/postsharp-emails/130-creating-aspects-inheritable.md

   }
 ```

-By doing this, we ensured that the aspect could be passed down to classes derived from a class to which the `[NotifyPropertyChanged]` attribute had been added.
+By doing this, we ensured that the aspect could be inherited by classes derived from a class to which the `[NotifyPropertyChanged]` attribute had been added.

 This means it's possible to create a very simple base class: